If you’ve just searched for “1-week ultrasound”, you’re probably super excited to get on with this whole pregnancy thing.

 That means that during week 1 of your “pregnancy” you’re still having your period: your body is getting ready for pregnancy by shedding the old lining of your uterus and preparing a cozy new one that can host a baby.

-Once fertilization happens, at around week 3, the little bundle of cells that will become your baby can implant in the lining of your uterus.
+At around week 3, the little bundle of cells that will become your baby implant in the lining of your uterus.

 And then you’re finally, officially pregnant!

 Thanks to the wonders of modern technology, you no longer have to wait until you give birth to see your baby for the first time.

 An ultrasound scan uses sound waves to build up an image of your baby, which is then displayed on the ultrasound screen.